Why Tartar Forms So Fast on Some People

 1. Is fast tartar formation genetic?

-2. Can mouthwash stop tartar?
+2. Can mouthwash stop tartar from forming?

-3. Should I get more frequent cleanings?
+3. Should I get more frequent dental cleanings?